-Key Words: Aircraft, Dynamic tests, Experimental test data, Data processing and a second second
+Key Words: Aircraft, Dynamic tests, Experimental test data, Data processing

 An advanced facility has been developed to meet future requirements for processing aircraft dynamic test data.
 The capabilities of this facility are described using examples from a variety of flight and laboratory tests of commercial and military transport airplanes.